 New Orleans, LA 70118

 Description of Field Work

+The Advocacy Center of Louisiana protects, empowers, and advocates for the human and legal rights of people with disabilities and seniors living in Louisiana, in order that they may live an integrated life in the community, free from abuse, neglect and exploitation.
 This office handles various types of cases to advocate on behalf of those who are entitled to benefits under the law.
 The types of cases include public benefits (Medicaid, Medicare), special education, advocacy for rights of residents of institutions, including nursing homes, cases involving issues of inaccessibility or discrimination, community integration, and issues related to self determination.
 The office also handles some class actions and impact litigation.

 The Advocacy Center assigns externs such tasks as: